 Defining Chromosomes

 A chromosome is a thread-like structure of nucleic acids and protein found in the nucleus of most living cells, carrying genetic information in the form of genes.
-Chromosomes are not simply loose strands of DNA; rather, they are highly organized structures that allow DNA to be compacted and protected.
+Because of that, Chromosomes are not simply loose strands of DNA; rather, they are highly organized structures that allow DNA to be compacted and protected.
 This compaction is necessary because the total length of DNA in a single human cell is approximately 6 feet.

 The primary components of a chromosome are: